Belfast Community Trust

 For example, you may request funds for payment for wool so your organisation can make and sell scarfs for a profit to put back into your group, or an event promotion for a concert or fun run where you charge entry fees.
 How about an open movie night?
 Make a “little” go a long way and impress us!

 - Applications to be considered as a recipient for funding are assessed annually.
 The next granting cycle will be from Monday 18th November 2019 to Friday 13th December 2019.

 - Outcomes are expected to be confirmed by the end of January 2020.

 - The amount to be distributed this year is approximately $20,000.

 - The length of the assessment process is dependent on the volume of applications and all applicants are notified of the decision.
 During the assessment period, trustees may request further clarification from the applicant regarding their application.

 Regrettably, due to the number of applications received, we are unable to provide detailed feedback on unsuccessful applications.
 Please note the decision of the Trustee is final and not subject to any appeals process.

-Click on the following grant button to start your application.
+Click on one of the following grant buttons to start your application.

 Please ensure you select the correct button pertaining to the amount you are requesting, i.e.